Your Ad Here

 .

-Currently, my full time occupation (unpaid) is research and historian of Industrial & Offline Terminal Railroads of Brooklyn, Queens, Staten Island, Bronx and Manhattan.
-This "occupation" goes hand in hand with my full time responsiblities as a stay-at-home dad from April - November.
+Currently, my full time occupation (unpaid) is research and historian of Industrial & Offline Terminal Railroads of Brooklyn, Queens, Staten Island, Bronx and Manhattan; and as a result, maintaining the websites and page associated with this research.

-Should you find the need to contact me, please feel free to email:
+Should you find the need to contact me, please feel free to email or call me:

 return to